Ankitjha1307/Demo-/README.md

 # Demo-
-A demo of git and github class
+A demo of git and github class.